alpha-beta-soup/alpha-beta-soup.github.io/blag/src/pages/gatsby-blog/index.md

 ### What's left to do?

-I need to migrate all my old content to this blog, which will be a little bit manual because I didn't stick entirely to simple Markdown content.
+- I need to migrate all my old content to this blog, which will be a little bit of a manual process than I'd like, because I didn't entirely stick to simple Markdown content.

-I also want to implement tags.
+- I also want to implement tags.
 (Note: [done](/tags)!)

-I need to get the Disqus comments working again, hopefully without losing comments.
+- I need to get the Disqus comments working again, hopefully without losing comments.
 I've been through this once before, and it was a bit of a pain.

-I'd also like to be able to post privately, perhaps behind a password, or even a full authentication system with Auth0, so I could write updates for IRL friends and family using their social logins, without sharing things with the wider world.
+- I'd also like to be able to post privately, perhaps behind a password, or even a full authentication system with Auth0.
+Then I could write updates for IRL friends and family using their social logins, without sharing things with the wider world.
 This would be doubly nice since I've stopped using social media.

-I still haven't worked out timezones in my post metadata.
+- I still haven't worked out timezones in my post metadata.
 We have a rule of thumb at work: when implmenting a feature that involves time, the complexity of the feature is +2 effort points harder than you think.
 Every time.